joaobalsini/carbon_intensity/README.md

 On the docker compose file we also start Chronograph, an application to inspect data on InfluxDB.
 You can create a diagram based on the data.
 You can see the diagram on the video above.

 To access chronograph go to: http://localhost:8888/ and use login:password influxdb:influxdb.

+### Cleaning docker data

+To stop docker-compose simply run: `docker-compose down`

+To clean saved data, after docker-compose down, simply run: `docker volume prune`.

+## Other comments

+Credentials are stored inside the code and in dockerfile to make it simpler to run.
+In production please take proper care of replacing those with environment variables.

+Even if data is already stored, whenever we restart the application it will query and save all data again.
+InfluxDB will simply overwrite the data that already exists.